david284/NPM-VLCB-CT/README.md

 https://github.com/david284/CbusNetworkSimulator.git

 # Execution:
-To run the app, use 'npm start'
-The program will prompt to put the module under test into setup mode (press it's button),
+To run the app, use 'npm start' or  'npm start [command line options]' - see below for command line options The program will prompt to put the module under test into setup mode (press it's button),
 and will proceed with testing once it receives the intial contact with the module
 As well as the screen display of the results, there are files saved in the folder 'Test_Results'

+# Command line options
+use 'npm start [command line options]' help             - just shows this, and terminates auto             - (or just 'npm start') attempts to automatically find CANUSB4 network          - uses tcp connection serialPort=<XXX> - selects specific serial port (e.g. COM3) showserials      - just lists all serial ports, and terminates

 # Test-Results folder
 'TestReport.txt' is basically a copy of the screen output